signalapp/WebSocket-Resources/README.md

 Using JAX-RS annotations and some Dropwizard glue, we can easily define a set of resource methods that allow an authenticated sender to POST a JSON Message object.
-All of the routing, parsing, and authentication are taken care of, and the resource method can focus on the business logic.
+All of the routing, parsing, validation, and authentication are taken care of, and the resource method can focus on the business logic.

 What if we want to expose a similar API over a WebSocket?
 It's not pretty.
-We have to define our own sub-protocol, do all of the parsing ourselves, keep track of the connection state, and do our own routing.
-It's basically the equivalent of writing a raw servlet with some additional complexity.
+We have to define our own sub-protocol, do all of the parsing and validation ourselves, keep track of the connection state, and do our own routing.
+It's basically the equivalent of writing a raw servlet, but worse.

 ## The WebSocket-Resources model